 My ethos in garden landscaping is for a natural look (lichen on rocks).
-So cleaning/maintenance e.g. decking, is minimalist and for safety.
+Cleaning and maintenance are important elements of garden upkeep.

 My Methodology for Choosing a Product

 Before buying any new product I always spend time researching and comparing.
-The questions I ask myself before doing any research includes:
+The questions I ask myself before doing any research include:

-Answering these questions will help me to determine whether I want a level entry, mid-range or high end product; sometimes described as amateur, semi-professional or professional level.
+Answering these questions will help me to determine whether I want an entry-level, mid-range or high-end product; sometimes described as amateur, semi-professional or professional level.
 In determining my requirements and frequency it also helps me to set my expectations and budget limit for the product.

 The prime purpose for wanting a pressure washer is to make decking maintenance easier e.g. a good cleaning of the decking once every two years, prior to applying a fresh application of wood oil to nourish and protect the wood.

 As I like the natural look of lichen growing on stone, and the weathering on paths and patios to show aging, I had no intention of using a pressure washer for cleaning everything in the garden; just primarily the decking to make it safe, and perhaps stone statues where needed.